Macrometacorp/demo-akamai-fashionstore/README.md

 ![Fasion store sample image](./ecommerce.png)

 Originally based on the AWS bookstore template app (https://github.com/aws-samples/aws-bookstore-demo-app), this demo replaces all AWS services like below

 * AWS DynamoDB,
 * AWS Neptune (Graphs),
 * AWS ElasticSearch (Search),
 * AWS Lambda
 * AWS Kinesis

-This demo uses Macrometa's geo distributed data platform which provides a K/V store, DynamoDB compatible document database, graph database, streams and event processing along with Akamai workers for the globally distributed functions as a service.
+This demo uses Macrometa's geo distributed data platform which provides a `K/V store`, `DynamoDB compatible document database`, `graph database`, `streams` and `stream processing` along with Akamai `edgeworkers` for the globally distributed functions as a service.

 Unlike typical cloud platforms like AWS, where the backend stack runs in a single region, Macrometa and Akamai let you build `stateful distributed microservices that run in 100s of regions around the world concurrently`.
 The application logic runs in akamai's low latency function as a service runtime on akamai PoPs and make stateful data requests to the closest Macrometa region.
 End to end latency for `P90 is < 55ms` from almost everywhere in the world.

 As a user of the demo, you can browse and search for fashion clothing & accessories, look at recommendations and best sellers, manage your cart, checkout, view your orders, and more.

-## GDN Account
+## GDN Tenant Account

 | **Federation**                                        | **Email**                 | **Passsword** |
 | ----------------------------------------------------- | ------------------------- | ------------- |
 | [Global Data Network](https://gdn.paas.macrometa.io/) | fashionstore@macrometa.io | `xxxxxxxx`    |

-## Summary diagram
+## Architecture

 ![Fashionstore Arch](./fashionstore_summary_diagram.png)

-## High-level, end-to-end diagram
+## Data & Control Flows

 ![Fashionstore End to End](./fashionstore_end_to_end.png)